top of page

 Hydro Flack (Preferred Link)

-Now, I use this bottle for longer road trips.
-I fill this bottle with water and put it with my road snacks.
-When I stop for a gas/potty break, I refill my bottle that is sitting in my cup holder with the water from this bottle.
+Now, I mostly use this bottle for longer road trips.
+I fill it up with cold water before I leave, stash it with my road snacks, and use it to refill whatever bottle is sitting in my cup holder during pit stops.

 Yeti Tumbler 20oz/30oz